-- When possible, share school and City facilities to provide efficient access to services and to ensure efficient use of public funds. - Expand opportunities for continuing higher education. - Ensure that the design of schools reflects their status as important community facilities while providing a creative, safe environment for students.
-Like their historic precedents, tomorrow's schools should be designed as civic landmarks. - Educate realtors and the public on the achievements of the Fort Worth Independent School District. - Improve pedestrian and bicycle access to schools as a means of encouraging physical activity and fighting childhood obesity.
+- When possible, share school and City facilities to provide efficient access to services and to ensure efficient use of public funds. - Ensure that the design of schools reflects their status as important community facilities while providing a creative, safe environment for students.
+Like their historic precedents, tomorrow's schools should be designed as civic landmarks. - Improve pedestrian and bicycle access to schools as a means of encouraging physical activity and fighting childhood obesity.